 One common issue when owning a home is neighboring residents who are less than responsible.
 Let's say, for example, you live next door to a rundown rental house, where the tenants don't seem invested in maintaining the property's quality.
 They might be noisy, have friends over partying until late, keep noisy dogs, use your driveway and yard to park cars in, or something else.

 Such issues are not only annoying, but can reduce the value of your house if and when you decide to sell.
 It can also create an eyesore and cause concern for your personal safety.
 What can you do?
 That's what we'll explore here.

-First things first: Try reasoning with the renters next door, and if that doesn't work, try the same approach with the landlord.
-As strange as it may sound, they may not realize that their noisy parties are disturbing you.
+Try reasoning with the residents next door.
+As strange as it might sound, they might not realize that their noisy parties or barking dogs or other activities are disturbing you.
+Maybe they don't even know where the property line is.
 Nolo's book Neighbor Law: Fences, Trees, Boundaries & Noise, has excellent, straightforward tips on negotiating through neighborly quarrels.

 If the direct approach doesn't work, try a similar approach with the landlord.
 Assuming the landlord plans to keep the property long-term, they'll potentially be interacting with you longer than with the tenants.